linuxman1000/Time-calc/README.md

 Python 3

 _Notes:_
-1. This program is designed to be used on a CLI.
+_1. This program is designed to be used on a CLI._

-2. This can easily be converted to work with Python 2.x; the main difference, in this case, is the print statements.
-See the python 2.x branch.
+_2. This can easily be converted to work with Python 2.x; the main difference, in this case, is the print statements.
+See the python 2.x branch._

 ## Usage:
 (-s is the only option available at this time.
 The other options will become available as the code is written.)